ProfessorChill/crypto-com-api/README.md

 ## TODO

 Add tests that should panic to data types.

-Finish creating the missing routes and adding tests where I reasonably can.

 Create the REST routes, add tests, and finalize that section.